irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 - [ ] think of nice comparison and visualization(male vs female) --> how do i keep track of the females and male texts?
 - [ ] maybe think if to use some metric from the class
 - [ ] Nice repo(title, nice description)
-- [ ] Link how to set up Youtube API
-- [ ] Explain that videos will be longer than 15min, authentication is required